JERRYFROMKENYA/OSS-bounties/README.md

 4. **Winner Determination**: Winners are determined by Pull Request submission timestamp - first **VALID** submission wins.

+### ⚠️ **Payment Requirements Warning**

+**BEFORE YOU START:** Payments are ONLY processed via Binance using USDT/USDC cryptocurrency.
+If you cannot receive payments through Binance, do not participate in bounties.
+See [Payment Process](#payment-process) section for complete details including 6-month forfeiture policy.

 ## 🚨 Important Legal Notice

 **By opening a Pull Request to this repository, you automatically agree that:**